Hyodo-Kato theory with syntomic coefficients: Weak formal schemes

 is independent of the choice of $J$. \end{proposition}

-\begin{definition}[{\cite[Definition 1.21]{EY}}] Let $R$ and $K$ be as above and $\cZ$ a weak formal scheme over $R$.
-For an ideal of definition $\cJ$ of $\cZ$, the constructions \eqref{eq: gen fib} for affine open weak formal subschemes glue to each other and define a weak formal scheme $\cZ'_k$ which is adic over $R$.
-Let $\cZ_k$ be the closed weak formal subscheme of $\cZ'_k$ defined by the ideal generated by $p$-torsion sections.
-Then $\cZ_k$ is flat over $R$ and we have $\cZ_{k,\bbQ}=\cZ'_{k,\bbQ}$.
-Moreover $\{\cZ_k\}_k$ form an inductive system whose transition maps induce open immersions $\cZ_{k,\bbQ}\hookrightarrow\cZ_{k+1,\bbQ}$.
-Let $\cZ_\bbQ:=\bigcup_{k\geq 1}\cZ_{k,\bbQ}$, which is a dagger space over $K$ and independent of the choice of $\cJ$ by Proposition \ref{prop: gen fib}.
-We call $\cZ_\bbQ$ the {\it generic fiber} of $\cZ$.
-Note that, we replaced $\cZ'_k$ by $\cZ_k$ in order to ensure flatness of universal enlargements (see \S\ref{subsec: Log overconvergent isocrystal}), however this does not matter for the definition of generic fiber. \end{definition}
+\begin{definition}[{\cite[Definition 1.30]{EY}}] Let $R$ and $K$ be as above and $\cZ$ a weak formal scheme over $R$.
+For an ideal of definition $\cJ$ of $\cZ$, the constructions \eqref{eq: gen fib} for affine open weak formal subschemes glue to each other by the universality, and define a weak formal scheme $\cZ[\frac{\cJ}p]^\dagger$ which is adic over $R$.